Devanshu22-afk/Exhibition_Rating_App/README.md

 ✅ Dynamic Rating System: Users can rate groups using a predefined star rating system, stored directly in Firebase for real-time updates.

-✅ User Authentication: Integrated with Google Sign-In to ensure secure access and track ratings by user email.✅ Group-wise Rating Pages: Each group has its dedicated rating page to ensure clarity and ease of use.
+✅ User Authentication: Integrated with Google Sign-In to ensure secure access and track ratings by user email.

+✅ Group-wise Rating Pages: Each group has its dedicated rating page to ensure clarity and ease of use.

-✅ Admin Dashboard: View consolidated ratings for all groups with organized data visualization.✅ ScrollView Display: All group ratings are neatly presented in a ScrollView for quick browsing.
+✅ Admin Dashboard: View consolidated ratings for all groups with organized data visualization.

+✅ ScrollView Display: All group ratings are neatly presented in a ScrollView for quick browsing.

 Technologies Used